-DNS 1-3 Your ISP will provide you with at least one DNS (Domain Name System) Server IP address.
+DNS Your ISP will provide you with at least one DNS (Domain Name System) Server IP address.

-PPTP Server IP Address Your ISP will provide you with the IP address of the PPTP server.
+Server IP Address Your ISP will provide you with the Server IP Address.

-Username and Password Enter the Username and Password provided by your ISP.
+User Name and Password Enter the User Name and Password provided by your ISP.